iBladen/oclc-library-app/README.md

 Q. Is the code we see in the browser what’s actually running?
 A. No. Can't explain why though, I forget.

+# Testing

+npx playwright test (Run all tests) npx playwright test --debug (Run tests and view what it's doing in the browser, step by step) npx playwright test --headed (Run tests and view what it's doing in the browser) npx playwright test books (Run a specific test)

+# Notes

+useEffect is used to run the code some of the time.